 - $100,000+ earns 1% APY

 These interest rates are better than nothing.
-But, you can earn more on your extra cash in a good online savings provider like CIT Bank.
+But, you can earn more on your extra cash in a good online savings provider like Aspiration Bank.

 Three Free Overdraft Protection Benefits